 |12.||Nikon D3400||Y||mono / mono||-||-||mini||2.0||-||-||Y|

 |13.||Panasonic GX850||-||stereo / mono||-||-||micro||2.0||Y||-||-|

 It is notable that the 200D has a microphone port, which is missing on the G5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what is the bottom line?
 Which of the two cameras – the Canon 200D or the Panasonic G5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 200D: